extreme-business/lingo/README.md

 - to run all tests, run `go run test ./...`

 ## Database migrations
-- to create a new migration, run `./scripts/new-migration.sh <name of migration>`.
+- to create a new migration, run `./scripts/new-migration.sh <app> <name of migration>`.
-- after you have written your migration, run `./scripts/hash-migration.sh`.
+- after you have written your migration, run `./scripts/hash-migration.sh <app>`.